jenkinsci/docker/README.md

 :exclamation: Note that changing update center variables **will not** change the Update Center being used by Jenkins runtime.

-### Plugin installation manager CLI (Preview)

-You can also use the `jenkins-plugin-cli` tool to install plugins.
-This CLI will perform downloads from update centers, and internet access is required for the default update centers.

-See the CLI's [documentation](https://github.com/jenkinsci/plugin-installation-manager-tool) for more information, or run `jenkins-plugin-cli --help` to see the available options.

 ### Installing Custom Plugins

 Installing prebuilt, custom plugins can be accomplished by copying the plugin HPI file into `/usr/share/jenkins/ref/plugins/` within the `Dockerfile`: